MrFriendCS/RPi-Pico-W/Scan.md

 # Scan for Network(s)

-Use MicroPython on PRi Pico W to scan for network(s).
+Use MicroPython on RPi Pico W to scan for network(s).

 ## Code